 Any business or organisation removing any waste from our sites or premises must provide details of their waste carrier registration certificate, details of the waste facility to be used and evidence that the proposed destination can legally accept the waste.

-All waste carrier certificates, and environmental permits /licences and or exemptions must be checked by the Commercial team with the relevant Regulator to ensure they are genuine and valid (via the relevant public register - see section 6.10).
+All waste carrier certificates, and environmental permits must be checked by the Commercial team with the relevant Regulator to ensure they are genuine and valid (via the relevant public register).